eligabilon/wildfly-jms-demo/README.md

 your workstation:

 * In the first window, change to the home directory for the Wildfly installation and start Wildfly standalone using `bin/standalone.sh`
-* In the second window, change to the home directory for the Wildfly installation and start the CLI using `bin/jboss-cli.sh`.
+* In the second window, change to the home directory for the Wildfly installation and start the CLI using `bin/jboss-cli.sh --connect`.
 * In the third window, change to the base directory for your clone of the demo source code.
 We'll use Maven to build and deploy the demo when needed.

 # Configuring HornetQ for JMS